patshaughnessy/patshaughnessy.github.io/posts/2016-10-07-need-a-second-opinion-on-your-ruby-code-ask-crystal.markdown

 code in a certain scenario.
 But maybe `nil` should be a valid value for one of my variables?
 After all, I’m dealing with rock stars.
 Sometimes rock stars become so famous they decide they don’t need a last name any more.
-What about lead singers like String, Bono or Prince?
+What about lead singers like Sting, Bono or Prince?
 How would I represent them in my test data set?

 The answer is obvious: their singer objects would have a `nil` `last_name` value.
 I